xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 7- we maintain multiple timers and when one expires, a NF record is generated 8- we send the record to the external collector(s)

 This concept of timers is very important since it will dictate how fast we flush the cache content, and inform the remote collector of the existence of a flow.
-In the case of DDoS attack detection, it’s key to speed up the process.
+In the case of DDoS attack detection, it’s key to speed up the process:

-Inactive timer represents the time without receiving a sampled packet matching a particular cache entry.
-Active timer, in the other hand, represents the maximum time of existence of a particular cache entry, even if we still receive sampled packets matching it.
+- Inactive timer represents the time without receiving a sampled packet matching a particular cache entry. - - Active timer, in the other hand, represents the maximum time of existence of a particular cache entry, even if we still receive sampled packets matching it.

 The basic configuration for Netflow: